 Following these steps will aid in ensuring that your abstract is well-written and includes all the important information about your paper

 The three-pass approach is a method of writing an abstract that ensures all the important information is included.
-This approach involves writing the abstract in three steps: first, write a draft that includes all the essential information; second, revise the draft to make sure it is clear and concise; and third, edit the draft for grammar and punctuation.
+This approach involves writing the abstract in three steps: first, write a draft that includes all the essential information; second, revise the draft to ensure it is clear and concise; and third, edit the draft for grammar and punctuation.
 By following this approach, you can be sure that your abstract will be well-written and include all the important information.

 The first step in the three-pass approach is to write a draft of the abstract.
 This draft should include all the essential information about your paper, including the research question, methodology, results, and conclusions.
 It is important to include all this information so that you can ensure that your readers will understand what your paper is about.